kwhitley/itty.dev/itty-router/concepts.md

 - Want to return something other than a `Response`?
 Go for it.
 - Want to break out of deep code?
 Throw a [`StatusError`](/itty-router/api#statuserror).

+If there's something you don't understand, [ask us on Discord](https://discord.gg/53vyrZAu9u)!
+We'll do our best to help you, and then make sure we document it properly here for others!

 <sub>1: Except for the Proxy dark-magic that makes itty so small.
 That doesn't count.</sub>